Skip to main content

 Market segmentation divides the total market into groups that respond similarly to marketing.
 Segmentation precedes targeting (choosing which segments to serve) and positioning (deciding how to be perceived in those segments).

-What is pricing methods?
+What are pricing methods?

 Show answer